alienspaces/holyragingmages/README.md

 Players do not control turn by turn what actions their mage or familliar do.

-Instead a player will be able to determine how their mage and familliar fight by adjusting how offensive, defensive or regenerative their actions should be.
+Instead a player will be able to decide how their mage and familliar fight by adjusting how offensive, defensive or supportive their actions should be.

 This setting can be adjusted for the mage and the familliar independently.